qloudable/Azure-AI-Labs/Hands-on-Labs/Lab4-Implement QnA Maker/Implement_QnA_Maker.md

 -   [What is the QnA Maker service?](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview)

 ## Delete the resources
-1. Switch to Azure Portal window
+1. Switch to Azure Portal window and goto resource group
 2. Delete all resources